OfficeDev/office-js-docs-reference/docs/manifest/allformfactors.md

 - [CustomFunctionsRuntime 1.1](../requirement-sets/excel/custom-functions-requirement-sets.md)

 > [!NOTE]
-> This element is only supported in Excel on Windows, on Mac, and on the web.
-It is not supported in other Office applications or on iOS or Android.
+> This element is only supported in Excel on the web, on Windows, and on Mac.
+It isn't supported in other Office applications or on iOS or Android.

 ## Child elements